Get

 Congenital Causes of Ataxia

 There are numerous different causes of ataxia in cats.
 One of the more common causes is a congenital malformation called cerebellar hypoplasia.
 It’s when a portion of the brain in a kitten does not develop normally.
-This will cause kittens to be stumbling when walking, often have constant tremors, and have a very difficult time with balance.
-A lot of these kittens can do well once they learn how to maneuver around and are kept safe from falls and getting stuck in dangerous places.
+This will cause kittens to be stumbling when walking, often have constant tremors, and have difficulty with balance.
+Many of these kittens can do well once they learn how to maneuver around and are kept safe from falls and getting stuck in dangerous places.
 The severity of the tremors, ataxia, and ability of the kitten to get around varies—it depends on how underdeveloped the cerebellum is.

 Cerebellar hypoplasia is typically diagnosed by a veterinarian’s physical exam.
 While an MRI would confirm the condition, this is not typically done.
 There is no treatment for kittens born with this malformation.
 If a kitten has this condition, it takes a patient and dedicated owner to make sure the cat grows up in a safe environment.
 Unfortunately, some kittens have severe side effects from this condition and have to be humanely euthanized.